Solar in Allentown, PA: 2026 Cost, Savings & Payback

 Does Allentown have net metering?

-Is solar worth it in Allentown, PA?
+Is solar worth it in Allentown, PA in 2026?